Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 ## Part 7 -- Testing Routing On-Premises & Internet Traffic Routing

-1. Checking the default route, 0.0.0.0/0 has been propagated to the Scenario-1-Jumpbox.
+1. Confirm the default route 0.0.0.0/0 has been propagated to the Scenario-1-Jumpbox.

-    a.
-Use Bastion to access the Jumpbox VM
+   1. Use Bastion to access the Jumpbox VM

-    b.
-Launch IE or Edge and type in [www.ipaddress.com](http://www.ipaddress.com).
+   2. Launch IE or Edge and type in [www.ipaddress.com](http://www.ipaddress.com).
 Check the IP address against the one your recorded in Step 5 of Part 1 (above).

-    c.
-The IP address should have change to the IP address of the Azure Firewall.
+   3. The IP address should have change to the IP address of the Azure Firewall.
 In our case it is 20.239.194.252.
 This should be different from the IP address associated with the Scenario-1-Jumpbox 20.205.60.208

 2. From the Scenario-1-Jumpbox, check you can RDP to the Scenario-1-Web01 and Scenario-1-Web02 servers.

-    a.
-RDP to Scenario-1-Web01 (10.2.104.100) from the Jumpbox
+   1. RDP to Scenario-1-Web01 (10.2.104.100) from the Jumpbox

-    b.
-Launch IE or Edge and type in [www.ipaddress.com](http://www.ipaddress.com)
+   2. Launch IE or Edge and type in [www.ipaddress.com](http://www.ipaddress.com)

-    c.
-You should see the same IP address you get from the Jumpbox, 10.239.194.252, this is the public IP address of the Azure Firewall.
+   3. You should see the same IP address you get from the Jumpbox, 10.239.194.252, this is the public IP address of the Azure Firewall.

-    d.
-Repeat for Scenario-1-Web02 (10.2.104.101)
+   4. Repeat for Scenario-1-Web02 (10.2.104.101)

 ## Part 8 -- Configuring Application Gateway